a-crookes/ServoArm1/README.md

   The contents should be similar to the following files:

   ADC     button_example  IrRanger  pubsub       ServoControl  Ultrasound Blink    Clapper          Logging   ServiceClient  Temperature BlinkM  HelloWorld      Odom     ServiceServer  TimeTF

+To start the Arduino IDE, type:

+`$ arduino`

+To be able to access the serial ports on the Ubuntu machine, you have to add yourself to the dialout groups.
+This is done with

+`$ sudo username -a -G dialout <username>`

+You should now be good to go to start using the Arduino IDE with ROS.
+Navigate to the toolbar and click on File -> Examples -> ros_lib to see the ROS examples that are provided with the library we previously set up.
+Tutorials on how to use these can be found here: http://wiki.ros.org/rosserial_arduino/Tutorials